BKP: An R Package for Beta Kernel Process Modeling: Summary and discussion

 \section{Summary and discussion}

-This article has presented \pkg{BKP}, a user-friendly \proglang{R} package that implements the Beta Kernel Process (BKP) -- a scalable, interpretable, and fully Bayesian nonparametric framework for modeling spatially varying binomial probabilities.
-The package provides a flexible and modular interface for fitting BKP models to both binary and aggregated binomial data, and extends naturally to the Dirichlet Kernel Process (DKP) for handling multinomial and compositional responses with multiple categories.
-To our knowledge, \pkg{BKP} is the first publicly available software for implementing BKP methodology, thereby filling an important gap in the toolkit for spatially varying binomial and multinomial modeling.
+This article has presented \pkg{BKP}, a user-friendly \proglang{R} package for Beta Kernel Process (BKP) modeling.
+The package implements a Bayesian-inspired, probability-scale kernel smoothing framework for input-dependent binomial probabilities, based on kernel-weighted pseudo-count aggregation and beta-binomial conjugate updating.
+It provides a flexible and modular interface for fitting BKP models to both binary and aggregated binomial data, extends the same kernel-smoothed conjugate updating strategy to the Dirichlet Kernel Process (DKP) for categorical and multinomial responses, and includes TwinBKP and TwinDKP variants for twinning-based global-local approximation.
+To our knowledge, \pkg{BKP} is the first publicly available software dedicated to BKP and DKP methodology, thereby filling an important gap in the toolkit for modeling input-dependent binomial and multinomial probability surfaces.